-VP of Academic Affairs and dean
+VP for Academic Affairs and Dean

 Schilling Professor of Public Theology and Church and Economic Life